 Continued strategic and opportunity-driven growth in research at the University of Maine in the areas of 3-D printing technologies and with integration of AI opens enormous possibilities for educating engineering and computing students across the University of Maine System.
-Through the partnership that is developing with the University of Maine and the University of Southern Maine engineering and computing faculty as a result of the Harold Alfond Foundation UMS TRANSFORMS initiative, a vision for the Maine College of Engineering, Computing, and Information Science is underway Educational and research learning opportunities in frontier areas of engineering and computing with be available to students across the System through GEM, thereby using some of the key affordances of unified accreditation to share opportunities across campuses.
+Through the parmership that is developing with the University of Maine and the University of Southern Maine engineering and computing faculty as a result of the Harold Alfond Foundation UMS TRANSFORMS initiative, a vision for the Maine College of Engineering, Computing, and Information Science is underway bencational and research learning opportunities in frontier areas of engineering and computing with through GEM, thereby using some of the key affordances of unified accreditation to share opportunities across campuses.

-The University of Maine System, acting through the University of Maine, requests to increase the authorization for the Green Engineering and Materials (GEM) Factory of the Future project by up to \$13,800,000 in external funds.
-Or a new total of \$15,300,000.
-The scope of this phase will include the full design of facilities and Guipment and ancillary pre-construction costs for the GEM, a proposed addition to the Advanced Shuctures and Composites Center at the University of Maine.
+The University of Maine System, acting through the University of Maine, requests to increase the authorization for the Green Engineering and Materials (GEM) Factory of the Future project by up to \$13,800,000 in external funde.
+For a new total of \$15,300,000.
+The scope of this phase will include the full design of facilities and component and ancillary pre-construction costs for the GEM, a proposed addition to the Advancet Structures and Composites Center at the University of Maine.
 An Architectural & Engineering team has been competitively selected to complete this design and has recently concluded the visioning and technical definition phase and is now prepared to start the full design.
 This request is pursuant to Board Policy 701, which requires projects with a total cost of more than \$500,000 and any increases to those projects, be considered by the Board of Trustees or its Finance, Facilities & Technology (FFT) Committee.
-The request is that the FFT Committee forward the recommendation for Board Obsideration at the September 11-12, 2022 meeting.
+The request is that the FFT Committee forward the recommendation for Board Onsideration at the September 11-12, 2022 meeting.